fomightez/methods_in_yeast_genetics/README.md

 methods in yeast genetics
 ========================

-**a collection of Jupyter notebooks for doing calculations related to Methods in Yeast Genetics book.**
+**A collection of Jupyter notebooks for doing calculations related to Methods in Yeast Genetics book.**

 ---
 **Description of each notebook**